 You can also get it done your self by going to Registrar (CAMS) office and submit documents.
 You will have to fill a form (similar) to KYC process earlier and provide supporting documents like PAN, Address Proof and Identity Proof.
 One extra field that Central KYC needs is your Mother’s name.

-List of documents needed for CKYC
+List of documents needed and CKYC Form

 - PAN Card